 Remove Builder-Resource access --

 Once the template has been added to your workspace, you have the choice to leave Builder Resources access (if you think you are going to have questions) or to remove Builder Resources access.
 To remove access, click on the Share button again, highlight the line showing "d.anderson..." and click on the dropdown "Remove from Project".

 Builder-Resources will have no further access to your Asana account.
 To re-instate Builder-Resource access, simply install the name and e-mail path again.

 On the dashboard (far left), under your company name, select the Job Management Template.
 It will display in the center pane.

-Click on the down arrow in the upper right corner of the center pane and select Duplicate Project.
+Click on the overflow icon (three dots) to the right of the arrow by the Project Name and select Duplicate Project.
 It will take some time (2-3 minutes) for the template to duplicate, so just wait until the process is complete.
 Follow the instructions shown and your new Job Management template will be built.